IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 - It supports mapping both phone numbers and hashed phone numbers.
 - It supports user opt-out.
 - It adds a new column, `UNMAPPED`.
-In any scenario where the DII cannot be mapped to a UID2 for any reason, this column includes information about the reason.
-For details, see [Values for the UNMAPPED Column](#values-for-the-unmapped-column)
+In any scenario where the DII cannot be mapped to a UID2 for any reason, this column includes information about the reason.<br/>For details, see [Values for the UNMAPPED Column](#values-for-the-unmapped-column)

 This section includes the following information to help you upgrade to the new function: